herrera-ignacio/algorithms/ds/trees/b-trees/README.md

 ### Search $O(log_t n)$

-Searching a B-tree is much like searching a BST, except that instead of making a binary, or "two-say", branchind decision at each node, we make a **multiway branching decision** according to the number of the node's children.
+Searching a B-tree is much like searching a BST, except that instead of making a binary, or "two-way", branching decision at each node, we make a **multiway branching decision** according to the number of the node's children.
 More precisely, at each internal node $x$, we make an $(x.n + 1)$-way branching decision.

 The top-level call is of the form `B-TREE-SEARCH(T.root, k)`.
 If `k` is in the B-tree, `B-TREE-SEARCH` returns the ordered pair `(y,i)` consisting of a node `y` and an index `i` such that $y.key_i = k$.
 Otherwise, the procedure returns `NIL`.

 ```
 B-TREE-SEARCH(x, k) {